Govind-Patwal/Bikesharing/README.md

 ## Purpose

-In the past Kate and I used Tab
+In the past Kate and I used Tableau to create some visualizations, now

 Now that we've gotten a good idea of how to create our story, there is still some more work to be done to convince investors that a bike-sharing program in Des Moines is a solid business proposal.
 To solidify the proposal, one of the key stakeholders would like to see a bike trip analysis.